Alcohol Rehab in Los Angeles, California: Personalized Care for Lasting Recovery

 Link Between Alcohol Addiction and Mental Health

 The use of MAT in conjunction with therapy showcases the complexities of addiction, as detoxification alone does not equal recovery.
-Your mental health care is a vital part of recovery and, thus, an important part of our treatment programs here in Los Angeles, California.
-Challenges with alcohol addiction commonly co-occur with depression, anxiety, post-traumatic stress disorder (PTSD), and other forms of substance abuse.
+Your mental health care and wellness are a vital part of long-term recovery.
+Thus, dual diagnosis treatment is an important part of our treatment programs here in Los Angeles, California.
+Challenges with alcohol addiction commonly co-occur with mental health conditions like depression, anxiety, post-traumatic stress disorder (PTSD), and other forms of substance abuse.

-Several factors can contribute to co-occurring alcohol addiction and mental health care-related challenges, like genetics, stress, trauma, and pre-existing mental illness.
+Several factors can contribute to co-occurring alcohol addiction and mental health issues, like genetics, stress, trauma, and pre-existing mental health conditions.
 The prevalence of co-occurring conditions complicates treatment and recovery when left unaddressed.
-Therefore, a holistic approach to treatment at our rehab center can support whole-person health care and recovery.
+Therefore, a holistic approach to treatment at our rehab center can support whole-person health care and long-term recovery.

 Peer Support and Community in Recovery at Profound Treatment

 Our vibrant Los Angeles-based community is dedicated to helping you make a profound change in your life.
-Through access to evidence-based treatment programs in a safe, supportive, and structured environment, you can unlock whole-person healing.
-The power of tailored support in therapy and peer support helps you reconnect with yourself and rebuild hope and your sense of belonging for a quality life in recovery.
+Through access to evidence-based treatment programs in a safe, structured, and supportive environment, you can unlock whole-person healing.
+With our alcohol rehab in Los Angeles, you can be empowered by tailored support like individual and group therapy, peer support, and aftercare.

 Testimonials